 There are also many used hot tubs going up for bid on online auction sites, but buying sight-unseen is very risky and not recommended.

 For the best deals and largest variety, Craigslist.org, Offer-Up, or Facebook Marketplace is the best place to start.
 Families often have to sell their hot tubs when they move, and these operational spas can be great candidates.

 This can sometimes be a difficult question, and will depend on a number of factors:

 - Age of Tub

 Unfortunately for the seller, the price they paid for the spa initially has little relation to its second-hand resale value.
 For example, if the seller paid $6,000 3 or 4 years ago for the new tub, charging $3,000 might seem reasonable, after all that’s half price!
 However, consider that many internet suppliers now sell brand new spas with similar features and a warranty for $3,000 delivered.
 Keep this in mind when negotiating with the used hot tub seller.

 Just as with a used car, if allowed to sit empty or not operating for a period of time, the parts in a hot tub can quickly begin to go bad.
 Condensation on electrical components will cause corrosion, resulting in bad or even hazardous connections.
 Pumps can rust and lock up; seals and gaskets can dry out or shrink and cause future water leakage, and the list goes on.

 Note: a spa stored empty in sub-freezing temperatures is a prime candidate for leaks.
 Why?
-Because if even a small amount of water resides in the plumbing, once frozen, it will expand and crack the PVC pipes.
+Because even a small amount of water that freezes in the plumbing will expand and crack the PVC pipes.